-3 The FMAP for a State for fiscal year 2017 and later would be increased by 30.3 to 34.3 percentage points, depending on the year and whether the State has already expanded coverage to certain low-income adult populations.
+&lt;sup>3 The FMAP for a State for fiscal year 2017 and later would be increased by about 30 to 40 percentage points compared to current law, depending on the year, whether the State has already expanded coverage to certain low-income adult populations, and other considerations.
 We estimate that, once the provision is fully phased in, the average FMAP across all States would be 90 percent.
 In addition, the estimated cost includes new Medicaid enrollments by previously eligible individuals as a result of the publicity, enrollment assistance through the Exchanges, and reduced stigma associated with Federal assistance for health care.
+Also included here are the

-credits and reduced cost-sharing requirements for low-to-middle-income enrollees purchasing health insurance through the Exchanges (\$617 billion) and credits for small employers who choose to offer insurance coverage (\$12 billion).
-The increases in Federal expenditures would be partially offset by the penalties paid by individuals who choose to remain uninsured and employers who opt not to offer coverage; such penalties together total \$64 billion through fiscal year 2019, reflecting the relatively low penalty amounts specified in the legislation.
+2014 and 2015, which would increase such expenditures by the \$29 billion allocated for this purpose.
+The remaining costs of the coverage provisions arise from the refundable tax credits and reduced cost-sharing requirements for low-to-middle-income enrollees purchasing health insurance through the Exchanges (\$547 billion) and credits for small employers who choose to offer insurance coverage (\$13 billion).
+The increases in Federal expenditures would be partially offset by the penalties paid by affected individuals who choose to remain uninsured and employers who opt not to offer coverage; such penalties together total \$72 billion through fiscal year 2019, reflecting the relatively low penalty amounts specified in the legislation.
+4

-The refundable premium tax credits in section 1401 of the PPACA would limit the premiums paid by individuals between 100 percent and 400 percent of the FPL to a range of 2.0 to 9.8 percent of their income and would cost an estimated \$526 billion through 2019.
-An estimated 28 million Exchange enrollees (80 percent) would receive these Federal premium subsidies.
+The refundable premium tax credits in section 1401 of the PPACA would limit the premiums paid by individuals between 100 percent and 400 percent of the FPL to a range of 2.0 to 9.8 percent of their income and would cost an estimated \$511 billion through 2019.
+An estimated 29 million Exchange enrollees (81 percent) would receive these Federal premium subsidies.
 The cost-sharing credits would reimburse individuals and families with incomes up to 400 percent of the FPL for a portion of the amounts they pay out-of-pocket for health services, as specified in section 1402.
-These credits are estimated to cost \$91 billion through 2019.
+These credits are estimated to cost \$36 billion through 2019.

 The PPACA changes the basis for future Exchange premium subsidies in such a way that the reduced premiums payable by those with incomes below 400 percent of FPL would maintain the same share of total premiums over time.
 As a result, the Federal premium subsidies for a qualifying individual would grow at the same pace as per capita health care costs.
+Because the cost-sharing assistance is based on a percentage of health care costs incurred by qualifying individuals and families, average Federal expenditures for such assistance would also increase at the same rate as per capita health care costs.